-- 5.5.4 An Article 4 Direction was introduced in Alston in January 1996 and again in January 2010.
-Due to the significant number of alterations to buildings in the conservation area carried out in the last 10 years, it is considered that the Direction remains justified allowing the Planning Authority for additional planning control on changes to the conservation area. - 5.6 Heritage At Risk Strategy - 5.6.1 All efforts will be concentrated in improving the conservation area's condition to help remove it from the Heritage At Risk register.
-Opportunities will be pursued in partnership with owners of buildings at risk, local actors and Historic England. - 5.6.2 For instance, it has been identified as an issue that the cost of preserving traditional features such as timber shopfronts, windows and doors can be a barrier in a town that suffers from some economic challenges partly due to its isolated location.
+5.6 Heritage At Risk Strategy

+- 5.6.1 All efforts will be concentrated in improving the conservation area's condition to help remove it from the Heritage At Risk register.
+Opportunities will be pursued in partnership with owners of buildings at risk, local actors and Historic England.
+There is a clear opportunity to using heritage at risk as a lever for the economic regeneration of the town. - 5.6.2 For instance, it has been identified as an issue that the cost of preserving traditional features such as timber shopfronts, windows and doors can be a barrier in a town that suffers from some economic challenges partly due to its isolated location.
 The Townscape Heritage Initiative demonstrated this need and played an important part in fostering the regeneration of the town and retention or reinstatement of those features.
-Opportunities for further grant aid will be sought as and when they arise to encourage the preservation of the character and appearance of the conservation area. - 5.6.3 Potential heritage at risk will continue be identified and progress encouraged and monitored in consultation with owners.
-The Historic England's Heritage At Risk Register which focuses on Grade I, Grade II and ecclesiastical buildings of all grades of listing.
+Opportunities for further grant aid will be sought as and when they arise to encourage the preservation of the character and appearance of the conservation area.
+An audit of audit of local

+- traders skills in traditional building conservation should also be carried out to address any potential gaps in the area. - 5.6.3 The Alston Moor Partnership (AMP) also prepared a Community Plan which includes the aim to developing a regeneration strategy in partnership with local actors and councils.
+It is proposed that the Council supports AMP in finding funding to commission the strategy and assist with its implementation. - 5.6.4 Potential heritage at risk will continue be identified and progress encouraged and monitored in consultation with owners.
+The Historic England's Heritage At Risk Register which focuses on Grade I, Grade II\ and ecclesiastical buildings of all grades of listing.
 Buildings fitting the criteria will be put forward to be on the Register to prioritise action and seeking assistance from Historic England.
-The Council will also maintain a list of designated and non-designated heritage assets not fitting the criteria to be on the Register but still considered at risk. - 5.7 Listed buildings in the conservation area - 5.7.1 The survey of listed buildings in the conservation area revealed the need to update some listed descriptions as well as the opportunity for enriching the list.
-This will be considered for action depending on resources available.
+The Council will also maintain a list of designated and non-designated heritage assets not fitting the criteria to be on the Register but still considered at risk.
+If there is evidence of neglect, the use of enforcement tools such as Section 215 Notices, Repair Notices and Urgent Works Notices to ensure the buildings' prompt repair of buildings at risk will be considered.